Relationship Holiday Spending Tips

-- Surprise: The amount that one or both people spent can be an overwhelming surprise.
+- Surprise: The amount that one or both people spend can be an overwhelming surprise.
 Often people aren’t tracking their expenses and don’t realize how quickly they have added up.
 Both people can feel blindsided by the amount of debt they now have and this often leads to finger-pointing and blaming each other or feeling personally guilty and ashamed.

-- Betrayal: Sometimes couples have communicated and agreed to parameters for spending, so if one person doesn’t follow-through and spends more, the partner feels betrayed.
+- Betrayal: Sometimes couples have communicated and agreed to parameters for spending, so if one person doesn’t follow through and spends more, the partner feels betrayed.

 - Resentment: If either person is spending extra to compensate for feeling guilty, avoiding appearing cheap, or trying to please someone, the partner may not understand the reasoning or accept those strong emotional motivations and resent the extra expense.